Family Resource Network

 Upcoming Programs & Services

-Our children continue to develop and grow even though we are living in different times.
-Parents, you can complete free Ages & Stages Questionnaires (ASQ and ASQ-Social Emotional) to check-up on your child’s development.
-These questionnaires look at the development of children 0 - 5 years old in the areas of: communication, gross and fine motor skills, problem solving, personal social skills and social/emotional development.
-Once completed, Banff’s Family Connections Coordinator will review the questionnaire and can meet with you (online or by phone) to offer free and fun activities to encourage healthy development and/or make referrals if necessary.
-If you would like to complete a questionnaire for your child, please email firstname.lastname@example.org.
+Child development is happening all the time, even during our current health crisis.
+We invite you to complete a FREE online Ages and Stages Questionnaire (ASQ and ASQ - Social Emotional) to check-up on your child's development.
+These parent-completed evaluation tools assess the development of children 0-5 years old in the areas of: communication, gross and fine motor skills, problem solving, personal social skills and social/emotional development.
+Once completed, a trained professional reviews the completed questionnaire and can meet virtually to offer fun activities to enhance development and/or make referrals, if necessary.
+If you would like to receive an online ASQ/ASQ-SE please click here.

 Helpful Resources for Families: